AndrewMagerman/wizard-book-study/homework_planner/homework.md

 - cross-check your homework (solutions/week4.txt)

-We **review** this work on Review Meeting on Wednesday 5th May, 18.30 CET
+We **review** this work on Review Meeting Week 4 on Wednesday 19th May, 18.30 CET

 ## Week 5 (Hierarchical data)